psto/episteme/tools/fish.md

 # fish

-[fish](https://fishshell.com/) fish is a smart and user-friendly command line shell.
+[fish](https://fishshell.com/) is a smart and user-friendly command line shell.
 [Try it in the browser](https://rootnroll.com/d/fish-shell/).

+I use [fisher](https://github.com/jorgebucaran/fisher) to manage packages, because it [uses a clean package structure](https://github.com/jorgebucaran/fisher/issues/481).

+### Some packages I use:
+* [spacefish](https://github.com/matchai/spacefish) - a minimalistic, powerful and extremely customizable Fish Shell prompt.
+* [z](https://github.com/jethrokuan/z) enables you to jump to the directory in mind.
+* [Bass](https://github.com/edc/bass) - use utilities written for Bash in fish shell.
+* [Fzf](https://github.com/jethrokuan/fzf) integrate fzf functionality into fish.
+* [pisces](https://github.com/laughedelic/pisces) helps you to work with paired symbols in the command line.

 ## Links
 * [Tutorial](https://fishshell.com/docs/current/tutorial.html) and [Documentation](https://fishshell.com/docs/current/index.html).